gautada/alpine/README.md

 ## Features

 - **Entrypoint**: A stacked collection of startup scripts that launch supporting services for the running container but still provide a mechanism for cli command execution.
-- *DROP THIS* Exitpoint: Similar to entry pointbut on container application exit.
 - **Healthcheck**: A drop-in based system to stack all the needed checks for reporting container health including liveness and readiness.
 - **Sudo**: Tightly controlled access to privilege escalation through a stacked collection
 - **Backup**: A customizable container backup solution that defines a daily full backup and manages an hourly delta mechanism.